naveen7252/nuls-maven-archetype/README.md

  ### What does archetype contain?

- - Archetype is generally used to create maven projects with the predefined tempalte.
+ - Archetype is generally used to create maven projects with the predefined template.
  - Archetype defines what are all the elements should the generated project contain

  NULS maven archetype generates the smart contract project with following archetecture: